OrangeErik/gitlab-ci-android/README.md

 ## Sources

-You can find the source of this image at [GitLab](https://gitlab.com/theimpulson/gitlab-ci-android).
-This image is hosted on [DockerHub](https://hub.docker.com/r/theimpulson/gitlab-ci-android).
+This image is hosted on [DockerHub](https://hub.docker.com/r/soboleverik/gitlab-ci-android).